Understanding the Interface

 7. Preview Window

-By default, the preview window updates automatically as you make changes to your layers or interactions.
+By default, the preview window updates automatically when you make changes to your layers or interactions.

 If you want to hide the preview window by default when opening ProtoPie Studio or switching between prototypes, toggle it off in Preferences.